sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_graphql_query.md

 ### Resolvers hierarchy

 GraphQL queries can be deeply nested.
 This means that a GraphQL request text specifies which fields of the schema should be returned.
 On the back-end this is reflected by a hierarchy of resolvers that stem from `schemaResolver`.
-Each method represent a nesting layer and returns the resolver for the nested structure.
+Each method represents a nesting layer and returns the resolver for the nested structure.

 ```go
 // cmd/frontend/graphqlbackend/graphqlbackend.go